wrkhard/Topomorph/README.md

 # SUPER_SHAPE
 Creates 3D Supershape objects using the Superformula.
-Inspired by a video done by The Coding Train.
+Inspired by Paul Bourke.

 Using Processing3, a Java based visual editor.

 Future Plans****

--Create a easy to use GUI allowing user to change var values.
--modify Superformula for Topological shapes.
+-Add Klein Bottle, 4D- Objects, and Spherical Harmonics.
 -Attempt version using Java Script.